Psalm of Mystery

 Conclusion

-As mentioned earlier, we are laying a brief foundation for a study of the “last days.”
+As mentioned earlier, we are laying a brief foundation for a “last days study.”
 Hopefully, by this time we are beginning to understand some specifics of God’s plan of redemption.
 He first chose a people group; he then connected those people to the land.
 Further he gave his people sovereign authority in the land and chose a city for himself where he could live with his family.
-In this post we saw that enemies have taken over his land and really conquered the entire earth.
-Now for Messiah to establish his kingdom he will first have to deal with those enemies.
+In this post we see that enemies have invaded and taken his land and must be vanquished on the “day of his power.”

 In the next installment we will turn our attention to timing.
 When will the day of his power/wrath occur?